 Former All-Black Brent Pope is best known as a sportsman, broadcaster, author, and fashion entrepreneur.
 As well as an award-winning autobiography, his follow-up best-seller ‘Win: Proven Strategies for Success in Sport, Life and Mental Health’ saw Brent delve deeper into his personal journey, having suffered anxiety attacks for many years.
 A qualified psychotherapist and counsellor, he has involved himself in several mental health charities and campaigns.

 Following Brent’s input, a panel discussion heard co-authors Dr Kenny Doyle (MDN) and Conor Hammersley (National Centre for Men’s Health, SETU) elaborate on the study in the company of other contributors including Dr Caroline Munyi of AkiDwA, Carmel Donnelly from the Probation Service, and Dr Paula Carroll, South East Technological University.
 MDN’s Lorcan Brennan hosted the conversation.

-A major attitudinal study has been launched by Men’s Development Network (MDN) as it marks 25 years of work in the sphere of male health, wellbeing, and transforming masculinities.
+This major attitudinal study has was undertaken by Men’s Development Network (MDN) to mark its 25 years of work in the sphere of male health, wellbeing, and transforming masculinities.

-The Men’s Attitudes Now (MAN) Survey is being conducted with input from Promundo, a global leader in healthy masculinities and engaging men and boys to promote gender equality and prevent violence.
+The Men’s Attitudes Now (MAN) Survey was conducted between May and October 2022 with input from Equimundo (newly rebranded from Promundo-US), a global leader in healthy masculinities and engaging men and boys to promote gender equality and prevent violence.